OptCon/PumpTrackOC/README.md

-# Pump Track Biking and Ski Jumping as Benchmarks for Nonsmooth Optimal Control
+# Pump Track Biking and Ski Jumping as Tutorial Problems for Nonsmooth Optimal Control

 Matlab implementations using CasADi and nosnoc.
 Related paper is in submission.